 Dr. Blackstock is a Core Faculty Member in the Master’s Program.
 He has been teaching at MSP since 2010.
 Prior to his work at MSP, Dr. Blackstock instructed at several institutions such as Wayne State University, Henry Ford, Oakland, and Lansing Community College systems.
 Over the past 20 years, Dr. Blackstock has worked in a variety of Mental Health settings, with a substantial emphasis on chemical dependency treatment across a wide range of milieus.
 In 1999, he earned the Distinguished Service Award from the National Kidney Foundation for pioneering a substance abuse education program for individuals awaiting organ transplant.

-- PsyD in Humanistic Clinical Psychology and Education, Center for Humanistic Studies
+- PsyD in Humanistic Clinical Psychology and Education, Michigan School of Psychology (formerly known as Michigan School of Professional Psychology or in some cases Center for Humanistic Studies)

-- MA in Humanistic Clinical Psychology, Center for Humanistic Studies
+- MA in Humanistic Clinical Psychology, Michigan School of Psychology (formerly known as Michigan School of Professional Psychology, or in some cases Center for Humanistic Studies)

 - BA in Psychology, Michigan State University

 - CAADC/ICAADC: Certified Advanced Alcohol and Drug Counselor (State and International)

 - Personality Disorders

 Blackstock, R. (2016) Origin Stories: The phenomenological relationship between players and their characters presented at the Living Games Conference, May 20, 2016 in Austin, TX

 Blackstock, R. (2012).
 An existential view of the 12 Steps.
 Presentation at the 30th Annual MAADAC Spring Conference.

 Blackstock, R. (2010).
 The enneagram: Understanding attentive styles.
 Presentation at the 53rd Annual Michigan Activity Therapy Conference.